MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/search/crawler-has-insufficient-permissions.md

 ---
 title: SharePoint crawler has insufficient permissions to crawl file shares
-description: "The crawl account did not have sufficient privileges to access the security attributes of this file or folder" error when searching a file in the crawled file shares.
+description: The crawl account did not have sufficient privileges to access the security attributes of this file or folder when searching a file in the crawled file shares.
 author: simonxjx
 manager: willchen
 audience: ITPro